 ANBI 411: Behaviour of Domestic Animals

-Understand the principles of animal behaviour and how these relate to management of domestic species.
-This class emphasizes the social behaviour of animals and introduces the relationship between animal behaviour and animal welfare.
+Provides students with an understanding of the principles of animal behaviour, and how these relate to management of domestic species.
+Emphasizes the social behaviour of animals and introduces the relationship between animal behaviour and animal welfare.

 VLAC 411: Diseases of Livestock